LukasBFreund/exampleCodes/README.md

 # Example Codes
 A collection of codes that illustrate different numerical solution methods etc.

 The motivation for uploading these materials is quite straightforward: When learning new tools/methods/...
 I find it enormously helpful to draw on the example codes made available by researchers.
+Indeed, when writing the lines uploaded here I learned from economists such as Lilia and Serguei Maliar or Fabrice Collard.
 This is an attempt to contribute to that culture of sharing.

 The codes are distributed without any warranty, without even the implied warranty of merchantibility or fitness for a particular purpose.
 See the GNU General Public License for more details.